elasticpath/textlint-rule-no-dead-relative-link/README.md

 ### route-map
 This option takes an array of source and destination pairs.
 The source value is a Regex, and the destination value is a String.
-However, the destination value can include capture groups using a "\" but remember to add an extra "\" to ensure the JSON formatting is valid.
-If a link contains the source value, then the portion of the link that matches the source value is replaced with the destination value.
+The destination value can include capture groups using a "\" but add an extra "\" to ensure the JSON formatting is valid.
+Also note, a number must reference the capture group.
+When a link contains the source value, then the portion of the link that matches the source value is replaced with the destination value.

 For e.g. With the following configuration
 ```json